 Regardless of whether your factory or indeed a warehouse with a fulfilment centre produces textiles, food, electronics or anything in between it is vital that it is kept clean to stay compliant with both workplace health and safety and fire safety regulations.
 Regular plant maintenance will not only ensure equipment is in good working order but it will also help to lengthen the life expectancy of the machinery and in some cases early detection of faults can avoid expensive and frequent repairs of facilities.

-So with this in mind here are CPL’s top tips to keep your factory in clean condition:
+So with this in mind here are CPL t/a Rainbow International’s top tips to keep your factory in clean condition:

 - Have a factory clean maintenance plan.
 “Fail to plan and plan to fail.”
 Without a clear maintenance plan aligned with H&S guidelines and outlining factory clean details split by deep cleaning vs regular cleaning with a scheduled timing plan in place there will inevitably be oversights which could result in hefty repair bills or worse health and safety accidents.
 Each plant should have it’s own plan to fit it’s specific needs and should include scheduled cleanups and periodic machine troubleshooting.